 He also routinely defends clients in bet–the–company litigation in the intellectual property arena and has experience representing plaintiffs’ cases for a variety of commercial matters, obtaining verdicts and judgments collectively valued at over $160 million.
 On numerous occasions, he has argued before the California Supreme Court and Courts of Appeal and the Ninth Circuit.

-During law school, Mr. Bennett was a member of the editorial staff of the Hastings Law Journal and was elected to Order of the Coif.
+James is currently a fellow of the American College of Trial Lawyers and an associate member of The American Board of Trial Advocates.
+He also served as the chair of the firm’s litigation department from 1999 to 2003.
+During law school, he was a member of the editorial staff of the Hastings Law Journal and was elected to Order of the Coif.